bx-ma/Multi-model-Ensemble-for-global-rainfall-reosivity-assessments/README.md

 These function have been uused in the main function and the functions of the model ensemble.

 3.
-The main functions of running the functions of producing rainfall erosivity layer stacks are: Rainfall_erosivity_function_Export.
+The main codes of running the functions of producing rainfall erosivity layer stacks are: Rainfall_erosivity_function_Export.
 This function could be run to produce rainfall erosivity images to GEE ASSET or CloudStorage.

 4.
-The functions of the model ensemble are: Model_ensemble This function call the rainfall erosivity images in GEE ASSET and produce an ImageCollection, then an average is of the ImageCollection reduced to map global rainfall erosivity.
+The codes of the model ensemble are: Model_ensemble This function call the rainfall erosivity images in GEE ASSET and produce an ImageCollection, then an average is of the ImageCollection reduced to map global rainfall erosivity.